Walnux/ArrowDocuments/README.md

 In order to achieve the goal, below questions have to be asked:

-- Can users just run an application (or microservice) on cloud (or edge) as simply as possible and don’t have to care about packaging their own software with OS, runtime, middleware or other applications into some kind of image?
+- Can users just run an application (or microservice) on cloud (or edge) as simply as possible and don’t have to care about packaging their own software with OS, runtime, middleware or other applications?

 - Can each application (or microservice) run in an isolated, secured, relatively compatible environment and don’t need to be ported and big change?